CoreyD97/Burp-Montoya-Utilities/README.md

 ----------------------------

-Auto-persisting containers are defined convenience classes which allow users to easily create auto-persisting data objects.</br>
+Auto-persisting containers are convenience classes which allow users to easily create auto-persisting data objects.</br>
-These classes use [`Preferences`](#preferences) under the hood and are easier to use the raw preferences for many use-cases.</br>
+These classes use [`Preferences`](#preferences) under the hood and are easier to use than raw `Preferences` for many use-cases.</br>
 However, if you want to use the [user interface utilities](#user-interfaces) of this library, it will likely be easier to use raw [`Preferences`](#preferences) because the auto-persisting containers do not yet integrate directly with those utilities.</br>

 _Integrating auto-persisting containers with this library's [user interface utilities](#user-interfaces) is a future goal.
 Contributions in this area (and in general) are welcomed!_